 Start with a modest budget ($10-20/day), let the campaign run for at least 3-4 days to exit the learning phase, then analyze results and adjust.

-For a detailed walkthrough, see our complete guide to running Meta ads.
+For a detailed walkthrough, see our complete guide on how to run Meta ads.

 Frequently Asked Questions